 Life (and law practice) sometimes imitates art.
-It may be a stretch to label the long-in-the-tooth CBS series, Survivor, as art, but any number of great artists, authors and composers were unappreciated during their day, just as the Survivor writers currently allege that they are unappreciated.
-Maybe some day, Survivor will be studied by college students as a paradigm of our day.
+It may be a stretch to label the long-in-the-tooth CBS series, Survivor, as art, but any number of great artists, authors and composers were unappreciated during their day, just as the Survivor writers have complained that they are unappreciated.
+Maybe some day, Survivor – which in the most recent season was on the edge of extinction – will be studied by college students as a paradigm of our day.
 Scary, isn’t it?
 Arthur C. Clarke once predicted just such a thing …

 In today’s case, Stack was trimming Hernandez’s trees at Hernandez’s invitation.
 While working on a lawn with spotty and bumpy grass, Stack tripped on a small depression and broke his leg.
 He sued, of course – who wouldn’t?
 His suit alleged that Hernandez should have been aware of the depression and should have warned him of it.
 He didn’t have any proof that Hernandez was aware of the depression, and the Court very nearly granted summary judgment for Hernandez.
 But it concluded that a reasonable juror conceivably could — after hearing witnesses and cross-examination — conclude that Hernandez should have known about the depression, and should have either warned Stack or filled it in himself.

 So after the summary judgment challenge, Stack remained a “survivor” — leaving it to a jury to vote his case off the island later.

 Stack v.
 Hernandez, Conn.
 Super.
 LEXIS 1487, 2007 WL 1893617 (Conn.Super.Ct., June 12, 2007).
 Stack was trimming trees at the defendant’s property at the invitation and permission of the defendant.
 While doing so, he stepped in a depression in the front lawn and broke his leg.